 Thinking about borders – a creative workshop to stitch in solidarity with the people of Ukraine.

 This is a creation of an art work in which we stitch together as we dwell on borders.
-It was launched as a collaboration with an MA Design – Textiles colleague Libby Rous as part of PAHC Symposium at Manchester Metropolitan University where we both study.
+It was launched as a collaboration with a colleague Libby Rous (MA Design – Textiles) as part of PAHC Symposium at Manchester Metropolitan University where we both study.

 Libby Rous is an aspiring designer of knitted typography.
 She has experimented with the use of Sashiko (Japanese Embroidery) and Boro (Japanese patchwork) on reclaimed knitwear.
 Her designs mix humour with serious issues such as climate change, the UK’s hostile response to refugees and our reliance on fast fashion.